Reactor™ - The manual

 Reactor Configuration

-In this chapter we will take a look into the details of controller configuration.
-We will learn about the different components of a controller, the layer tree and it's elements and how they all tie together.
+In this chapter, we will dive into the details of controller configuration.
+We will explore the different components of a controller, the Layer Tree and its elements, and how they all work together.

 Hardware Components and Behaviors

-There are 4 basic types of hardware components:
+There are four basic types of hardware components:

 • Buttons (Binary Inputs)